yfukai/yfukai-pypitemplate/docs/guide.md

 TestPyPI is integrated with your repository via the [Release workflow](the-release-workflow).

-(sonarcloud-integration)=
+(codecov-integration)=

-### SonarCloud
+### Codecov

-[SonarCloud] is a reporting service for code quality and code coverage.
+[Codecov] is a hosted coverage reporting service.

-Follow these steps to set up SonarCloud for your repository:
+Follow these steps to set up Codecov for your repository:

-1. Sign up at [SonarClod] with your GitHub account.
+1. Sign in to [Codecov] with your GitHub account.
-2. If you don't have an organization in SonarCloud yet, create one.
-   1. Click the plus-sign at upper right and select _Create new organization_.
-   2. If you have a GitHub organization, import it.
-Otherwise, create one manually.
-   3. **Important**: Set the _key_-field equal to your GitHub username.
-      The _name_-field can be whatever you like.
-3. Click the plus-sign at upper right and select _Analyze new project_, select your organization and the new repo to analyze, and then click the _Set Up_ button.
-4. Set _new code_ to be based on _Number of days_ and 60 days (suggestion).
-   And then click the _Create project_ button.
-5. Select _Administration_, _Analysis Method_ and choose method: _With GitHub Actions_.
-6. Follow the description to add a GitHub repository secret for the `SONAR_TOKEN`.
-7. That's it.
-The next time a pull request is opened or a branch or merged to main on GitHub, the code will be analysed by SonarCloud.

-The configuration is included in the repository, in the file [sonar-project.properties][sonarcloud configuration].
+2. Add your repository from the Codecov dashboard.
+Public repositories do not need a token.
+3. For private repositories, create a repository token and add it as a `CODECOV_TOKEN` secret on GitHub.
+4. Merge a pull request to trigger the GitHub Actions workflow and upload the first coverage report.

-The [Tests workflow](the-tests-workflow) uploads the coverage data.
+The [Tests workflow](the-tests-workflow) uploads the coverage data using the [Codecov GitHub Action][codecov/codecov-action].

 (dependabot-integration)=